VanshNirwan/ATS-Resume-Analyser-via-Gemini-Pro/README.md

 ## Contact
 If you have any questions or issues, feel free to reach out to the maintainers:

-Maintainer: Prajwal Krishna
+Maintainer: Atharv Gupta
-Email: prajwalgbdr03@gmail.com
+Email: atharvg06@gmail.com

-Happy recruiting with Gemini Pro ATS!
+Maximize your recruiting success with Gemini Pro ATS!!